stat545ubc-2024/Tumor_Data_Explorer_gnikas01/README.md

 ## Features
 - Interactive scatter plot with selectable x and y variables
+      - This feature allows for full customization of the scatter plot allowing the user to explore all different relationships between the variables in cancer_sample
 - Adjustable point size with the option to color points by cancer diagnosis
+      - Allows for the user to adjust the point size making the graph more accesible.
+Also, be coloring based on diagnosis, it allows the user easy classification of the           data points on the scatter plot.
 - Data table display with the option to filter and sort order
+      - Gives the user the option to easily filter and sort the data based on any variable in the dataset
 - Download button for filtered data
+      - Easy option to download .csv file of the filtered data for further exploration on the user's local computer.

 ## Web link to Tumor Data Explorer
 [https://gnikas01.shinyapps.io/AppDev/](https://gnikas01.shinyapps.io/AppDev/)